rickysun2006/cs207-digital-logic-project/report/md/DOCUMENT.md

     *   **Error Display Time**: Duration for showing error messages on the 7-segment display.
     *   **Storage Limit**: The maximum number of matrices the user is allowed to create (limiting resource usage).

+### UI Design and Conv Operation
+Please see detailed info on this part in the vedio.

 ## Open Source and AI Usage

 ### Open Source References